 For tunnel mode, the generic information set needs to be mapped to a specific encapsulation protocol to actually run the LOOPS optimizations.
 LOOPS is not tied to any specific overlay protocol, but is meant to run embedded into a variety of tunnel protocols.
 LOOPS information is added as part of a tunnel protocol header at the LOOPS ingress as shown in Figure 1.
-The current version of this document contains sketches of bindings to GUE [I-D.ietf-intarea-gue] and Geneve [I-D.ietf-nvo3-geneve].
+A companion document I-D.bormann-loops-geneve-binding] contains a sketch of a binding to the tunnel encapsulation protocol Geneve I-D.ietf-nvo3-geneve].